J-York/SuperLog/README.md

 # SuperLog & NLPLog

-This repository includes the training codes for LogCraft, as well as a specifically designed interpretable dataset for the log analysis domain, named NLPLog.
+This repository includes the training codes for SuperLog, as well as a specifically designed interpretable dataset for the log analysis domain, named NLPLog.

 ## NLPLog Dataset